Rrocketter/CardioPredict/SCIENTIFIC_PAPER_OUTLINE.md

 # Scientific Paper: Machine Learning for Cardiovascular Risk Prediction in Microgravity Environments with Earth Analog Validation

-## Suggested Paper Titles (in order of preference):

-### **Primary Recommendation:**
-**"Machine Learning-Based Cardiovascular Risk Prediction in Microgravity: A Cross-Domain Validation Study from Space Medicine to Terrestrial Immobilization Care"**

-### **Alternative Titles:**
-1. "Artificial Intelligence for Cardiovascular Risk Assessment in Microgravity Environments: Development and Validation Using NASA Astronaut Data"
-2. "Cross-Domain Machine Learning for Cardiovascular Deconditioning: From Space Station to Hospital Bedrest"
-3. "Predictive Modeling of Microgravity-Induced Cardiovascular Risk Using Multi-Biomarker Analysis and Earth Analog Validation"

 ---

 ## **Abstract (250 words)**